 - The employer and the trainee understand that the trainees are not entitled to wages for the time spent in training

-For more information, please go to the Department of Labor website.
+For more information, please visit the Department of Labor.